Insulation R-Values Chart and Buyer Guide

 Are Insulating Attic Caps Worth the Cost?

-Editor’s Note: This article was originally published January 21, 2015.
-It has been updated and republished with new information to reflect changes in technology and products.
+Editor’s Note: This article was originally published on January 21, 2015.
+It has been updated and republished with new information to reflect changes in technology and products as of December, 2022.